-Applicants placed frequent claims of long wait times.
+Applicants placed frequent claims of long wait times, highlighting outsourcing quality issues.
 The vendor company needed extra support and, unfortunately, did not get it, leading to vendor management mistakes.

 How big of a failure was this?
 Well, if you do a Google search, you’ll end up with news like this: